In General

 The northern part of the light rail system runs right up the middle of the map, which was the original right-of-way of the B&S/Northern Central.
 The original section opened in 1990 and went to Timonium.
 The extension went to Hunt Valley in 1996.
 Any part of it that wasn't, was double tracked in 2005, and the old marble ties (stringers) were visible along the R-O-W for a short while.
 Above Cockeysville, the R-O-W is now the NC hikey-bikey Trail, which is very popular with those types (sorry, nothing personal, as I take walks and hikes around the lake quite often).
 The R-O-W splits off at Warren Rd, and other than the stub that is still there, not much remains visible.
 NS trains stopped running when the light rail closed the track for the double tracking project at the beginning of 2005.
 They applied for abandonment shortly thereafter.

-Several old NC/PRR depots are still around to check out.
+Several old NC/PRR depots are still with us to check out.
 Riderwood is the only one in the neighborhood (about a quarter of a mile down the tracks from me), with the Ruxton station having been torn down in the early 1960's.
 Lutherville, Greenspring, Stevenson, and Monkton are all fairly close - Three of them are used as homes, and anyone wishing to take pictures of them should respect the privacy of the homeowners!
 Monkton serves as the HQ for the Trail.

 Towson is to the east, Brooklandville is to the west, Lutherville, Timonium, Texas, Cockeysville, Hunt Valley, and Monkton are to the north, and Mt Washington and Lake Roland are to the south.